50 things activities at Ormesby Hall

 Mud can be found anywhere and in the natural play area there is a mud kitchen.
 Will you create a mud masterpiece or gooey mud pie?

 Number 18: Create some wild art

-The gardens are home to all kinds of bugs, from spiders, woodlice, centipedes and worms to name a few.
+The garden is home to all kinds of bugs, from spiders, woodlice, centipedes and worms to name a few.
 Have a peek inside the bug homes around the garden and look under logs and leaves to see which bugs you can spot this spring.

 Springtime is a great time to see the nesting birds and spot the newborns leaving the nest for the first time.
-Find a spot in the garden to sit quietly to listen to bird song and see how many different birds you can spot at this time of year
+Watch the birds fly, sing, chat to each other and eat their food from a quiet spot in the garden.
+Keep a diary to record which birds, and how many, you spot.